Task Aware Dreamer for Task Generalization in Reinforcement Learning: Experiments

 \paragraph{Metrics.} For the task combinations, we evaluate the average return of all tasks to verify TDR.
-For the task generalization setting, we train agents in training tasks and evaluate their generalization abilities in testing tasks.
-For all experiments, we train 3 policies with different seeds and calculate the mean and std to mitigate the effects of randomness.
+For the task generalization setting, agents are trained on the training tasks and evaluated on the test tasks to assess their generalization performance.
+All experiments are repeated with 5 different random seeds, and results are reported as the mean $\pm$ std to mitigate the effects of randomness following previous works~\cite{5,7}.

-\subsection{Experimental Results for TDR}
+\subsection{Experimental results for TDR}